fanitaadamova/My-personal-Angular-Project-Softuni/README.md

 ### Register page

-The register form expects as input: username, email, password and repeat passwor.
+The register form expects as input: username, email, password and repeat password.
 Valid inputs in this case are:
  - 	Username should be at least 5 symbols as well.
  - 	Email address must have at least 9 symbols.
 The valid domain name - "bg" or "com".